Online Learning in Budget-Constrained Dynamic Colonel Blotto Games: Main Results

-To provide a path characterization for the CBG strategies in a fixed action set $\mathcal{S}$, we use a similar idea as in \cite{vu2019seqlrn} to create a layered graph.
-Since the learner can allocate any integer-valued amount of budget between $0$ and $m$ in the stage, Layer $n$ contains $m+1$ nodes, and any node in Layer $n$ can be regarded as the destination node.
-A strategy in the fixed action set corresponds to a path from $s$ to any node in Layer $n$.
-To unify all the destination nodes, we add an extra layer with one dummy node $d$ and connect all the nodes in Layer $n$ to the dummy node $d$ using auxiliary edges.
-Therefore, the dummy node $d$ is the unique destination node such that any strategy in the fixed action set corresponds to a path from $s$ to $d$.
-The revised layered graph for the fixed action set consists of $n+2$ layers.
-The first and the last layers have one node, and all the other layers consist of $m+1$ nodes.
+To provide a path characterization for the allocation actions in $\mcs$, we use a similar idea as in \cite{vu2019combinatorial} to create a layered graph.
+Since the learner can allocate any integer-valued number of troops between $0$ and $m$ in each round { before the dynamic game terminates, each layer between layer 1 and layer $n$} contains $m+1$ nodes, and any node in layer $n$ can be regarded as a destination node. { An allocation action in $\mcs$} corresponds to a path from $s$ to any node in layer $n$.
+To unify all the destination nodes, we add an extra layer with one dummy node $d$ and connect all the nodes in layer $n$ to the dummy node $d$ using auxiliary edges.
+Therefore, the dummy node $d$ is the unique destination node such that any { action in $\mcs$} corresponds to a path from $s$ to $d$.
+The revised layered graph consists of $n+2$ layers.
+The first and the last layers have one node, and each of all other layers consists of $m+1$ nodes.
 Thus, the total number of edges is $E = (m+1)[(m+2)(n-1)+4]/2 = O(nm^2)$.
-We denote the revised layered graph for the fixed action set by $G_{m,n+1}$.
-(See Figure \ref{fig:revised-graph-sample-path} for an example.)
-Finally, for the reduced action set, the layered graph is identical to the original graph $G_{m,n}$ in \cite{vu2019seqlrn}, except that $m$ is replaced by $x(\tau)$.
-The destination node $d$ is positioned at $(n,x(\tau))$, and the edges which represent the allocation strategies consuming more than $x(\tau)$ resources are deactivated and not sampled.
+We denote the revised layered graph { corresponding to $\mcs$} by $H_{m,n}$ (see Figure \ref{fig:revised-graph-sample-path} for an illustration).

-The \textsc{Edge} algorithm works on the revised layered graphs for fixed action set and reduced action set.
-It should be noted that the auxiliary edges in $G_{m,n+1}$ do not represent battlefields or constitute the CBG's strategies.
-As a result, the weights of auxiliary edges do not change with time and remain equal to their initial value of $1$ for all rounds.
-With a slight abuse of notation, we use $\bm{u} \in \{0,1\}^{E}$ to denote the characteristic vector of the path from $s$ to $d$ equivalent to the corresponding strategy of the CBG.
-Moreover, we use $\mathcal{S} \subseteq \{0,1\}^{E}$ or $\Tilde{\mathcal{S}}_{\tau} \subseteq \{0,1\}^{E}$ to denote the set of all paths.
-Henceforth, we do not distinguish between the action set of dynamic CBG and the set of $s,d$-paths of the layered graphs.
+The algorithm \textsc{Edge} works on the revised layered graph $H_{m,n}$.
+It should be noted that the auxiliary edges in $H_{m,n}$ do not represent battlefields or constitute the { allocation actions of the CBG}.
+As a result, the weights of auxiliary edges do not change with time and remain equal to their initial value $1$ for all rounds.
+With a slight abuse of notation, we use $\bm{u} \in \{0,1\}^{E}$ to denote the characteristic vector of an $s,d$-path equivalent to the corresponding { allocation action} of the learner in the CBG.
+Moreover, we use $\mcs \subseteq \{0,1\}^{E}$ to denote the set of all $s,d$-paths.
+Henceforth, we do not distinguish between { the set of learner's allocation actions in the dynamic CBG} and the set of $s,d$-paths in the layered graph $H_{m,n}$.